Contact Financial Aid

 Making interest payments on the Unsubsidized Direct Loan while you are in school rather than deferring the interest, is an effective way to minimize student loan debt.

-Below is an example of the difference in cost of an Unsubsidized Direct Loan where interest is paid while the student is in school as compared to the costs of the same loan when the interest is deferred.
+Below is an example of the difference in cost of an Unsubsidized Direct Loan where interest is paid while the student is in school as compared to the cost of the same loan when the interest is deferred and allowed to accrue and capitalize.

 Standard Repayment Term: 10 Years